wanze/TemplateEngineFactory/README.md

 * Template `/site/templates/views/home.php` corresponds to controller `/site/templates/home.php`
 * Template `/site/templates/views/product.php` corresponds to controller `/site/templates/product.php`

 The factory tries to load the template file of the current page's controller.
 If a template file is found, an instance of it is accessible over the API variable.
 If no template file is found, the factory assumes that the controller does not output markup over the template engine.
+In this case, the hook to modify the behaviour of Page::render() are not attached - everything works "normal".

 The following example uses the ProcessWire template engine:
 ```php